ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/relationships.rst

 available in the `Channel Entries <channel_entries.html>`_ tag can be shown as related data.

-.. important:: For performance reasons all related entry data is cached internally by the system when you submit new entries using the Publish page.
-This has the unfortunate side effect of making a some items that are normally dynamic not able to be used.
-These include various statistical variables:
+.. important:: For performance reasons, all related Entry data is cached internally by the system when you submit new Entries using the Publish page.
+This makes some items that are normally dynamic unable to be used, including the following statistical variables:

 - {view\_count\_one}
 - {view\_count\_two}